Tuesday, 14 March 2023

 ...........................

-for more on Samuel Cooper see -
+For more on Samuel Cooper see -

 https://philipmould.com/exhibitions/12-warts-and-all-the-portrait-miniatures-of-samuel-cooper/